jewelnoelle/spotify-astrology-generator/NOTES.md

     * special scenario for 02/29
     * if 04/14, take that in as a string, split down middle by "/",

+### Browsing Materialize

 ### Questions You Have
 * No redirects; are we not allowed to provide a link to something within the API? i.e., linking to a Spotify playlist...
+* Enoch mentioned "if you're not done with your project but you have your review..."
+In what scenario would that happen?